PierreParel/calculator/README.md

 This basic calculator is made using html, css, and javascript.

 ## TO-DO:
-1. [] Add functionality to equals button
+1. [DONE] Add functionality to equals button
 2. [] Implement decimal button and computation for decimals
 3. [] Add functionality to +/- button
 4. [] Change format of calculator to fill the window